Paris Musee de Matiere Medicale, Musee Francois Tillequin

 There are old herbal drugs from the Ottoman Empire, a collection from a botanical garden in Madagascar, others from Brazil and Brussels, which total thousands of different samples, along with items such as old acupuncture charts and more.

-There are also numerous objects such as poison arrows, muscle relaxants, blowguns and more, to be discovered, for a completely different and unusual tourist attraction in Paris to visit, if you happen to be on holiday while it is one of the national heritage days in France.
+There are also numerous objects such as poison arrows, muscle relaxants, blowguns and more, to be discovered, for a completely different and unusual Paris tourist attraction to visit, if you happen to be on holiday while it is one of the national heritage days in France.

-Access to the Musee de Matiere Medicale Museum
+Access to the Paris Musee de Matiere Medicale

-The Museum of Medical Material also known as the Francois Tillequin Museum is located by the Jardins des Grands Explorateurs and very close to the Jardin du Luxembourg, which is one of the fabulous gardens in Paris, and this is situated within the Universite Paris Descartes.
+The Paris Musee de Matiere Medicale, also known as the Musee Francois Tillequin, is located by the Jardins des Grands Explorateurs and very close to the Jardin du Luxembourg, which is one of the fabulous Paris gardens, and this is situated within the Universite Paris Descartes.

-Unfortunately, we would like to point out that this museum in Paris is only open to tourists on certain days of the year such as Science Day or the National Heritage days, and at all other times it is closed to the public.
+Unfortunately, we would like to point out that this Paris museum is only open to tourists on certain days of the year such as Science Day or the National Heritage days, and at all other times it is closed to the general public.

-If you are lucky enough to discover the Le Musee Francois Tillequin - Collections de Matiere Medicale, then you will find this unusual museum located in the 6th Arrondissement and it is easy to reach via public transport in Paris.
+If you are lucky enough to discover the Paris Musee de Matiere Medicale, or Musee Francois Tillequin collections, then you will find this unusual museum located in the 6th Arrondissement and it is easy to reach via Paris public transport.

 You will find that the nearest Metro stations are the Vavin stop serving line 4 or the Notre-Dame des Champs stop serving line 12, whereas if you are travelling into Paris via train then the nearest RER train stations are either the Luxembourg stop or the Port-Royal stop, both serving the RER B line.